XRPLF/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-escrows/use-an-escrow-as-a-smart-contract.md

 ---
 html: use-an-escrow-as-a-smart-contract.html
 parent: use-escrows.html
+seo:
-blurb: Use a cryptographic escrow as a smart contract to ensure a recipient gets paid only if they successfully perform a service.
+    description: Use a cryptographic escrow as a smart contract to ensure a recipient gets paid only if they successfully perform a service.
 labels:
   - Escrow
   - Smart Contracts